JodusNodus/databrokerdao-dapi/README.md

 When a user has successfully purchased access to a certain sensor stream, the following happens.

 1. The system monitoring the stream (outside of DataBroker DAO) receives a new sensor reading.
-2. The system calls a DataBroker DAO API endpoint which:
+2. The system calls a DataBroker DAO dAPI endpoint which:
    * Checks which users have a subscription for this stream at this moment.
    * Pushes the reading to the preferred storage mechanism of the subscribers (f.e.
 Dropbox, AWS S3, …).